 - Trace links throughout U.S. and World History, Civics and Government, with a particular focus on Spanish language and culture (around the Spanish Civil War and its aftermath)

-- Create standards-based classroom activities to engage students with this unique and compelling era and its enormous impact
+- Create or modify a standards-based classroom lesson or a higher education course syllabus to engage students with this unique and compelling era and its enormous impact.

 Browse a Syllabus from an earlier offering of the course.